sf-wdi-14/notes/lectures/week-8/_4_thursday/git-collaboration.md

 ####Diffing (again)

-* Displays the changed lines of code
+* Displays the changed lines of code in a set of files or file

 [Example](https://github.com/sf-wdi-14/rails-review/commit/06f2e972016d421f4aff9c170cbf335a4bcde552)